denten-books/plain-text/1-metaphor.md

 the extreme, if it had no correspondence to the physics of clouds, wind, and water whatsoever?
 The hyperreal model breaks further still by usurping, instead of imitating or merely obscuring, the underlying reality.
-It begins to simulate itself, according to its own rules, similar to self, entering a state of dissimulation.
+It begins to simulate itself, according to its own rules, entering a state of dissimulation.
 Such dissimulation no longer corresponds to any conditions "on the ground."
 Severed from its referent, the sign attains the status of the thing represented: a map of a map, a symbol that folds onto itself, a weather simulation confused for weather.